-The full Communique is provided in the digital format below.
-The customary print version will be available soon.
+The full Communique is provided in digital and print formats below.

 The Communique collects important information provided by diocesan offices for parish ministry leaders.
 It also includes promotional materials for diocesan events and programs, where applicable.